wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-user-input/includes/2-input-types.md

-Let's create a flow button that will allow a user to report damage noticed in the company property.
+Let's create a flow button that will allow a user to report damage noticed on the company property.
 The data will be saved on a SharePoint list.

 1. Go to the SharePoint Online site of your choice.